yuval-beiser/algo-trading/AllCode.md

 //close [1] < open [1]
 //and
 //close < close [1] //* (1+mingap8/100)
-and
+//and
 //(
 //(emaFast cross below emamid50) or (emaFast [1] cross below emamid50[1]) or (emaFast [2] cross below emamid50[2]) or
 //(emaFast [3] cross below emamid50[3]) or (emaFast [4] cross below emamid50[4])
 //)
-//and
-close cross below emaFast
 and
-close of data2 cross below ema2Fast
+close cross below low5
 and
+close of data2 cross below low5data2

+//and
+//close of data2 cross below low5

+//and
-close < emaVerySlow
+//close < emaVerySlow
 //and
 //DonchianDown < DonchianUp * (1-mingap3/100)
 and